exoad/exoad/README.md

     If you have inquiries regarding my software, give me a forward through my Discord server:
     <a href="https://discord.gg/PbJQRT9zQ8">https://discord.gg/PbJQRT9zQ8</a>
     <br>
-    If there is an issue with incorrect rendering of this profile, please submit a PR through this
+    If there is an issue with the incorrect rendering of this profile, please submit a PR through this
     <a href="https://github.com/exoad/exoad">https://github.com/exoad/exoad/pulls</a>
   </details>
   <details>